shauryasuyal/Drone_Project_AIMS/README.md

 ### Prerequisites

-1. Download all the files from the google drive link below https://drive.google.com/drive/folders/143lcgNMuB1ER2t8CXExgNqHvA_XPZiz1?usp=sharing
+1. Download the gesture model from the google drive link below https://drive.google.com/drive/folders/143lcgNMuB1ER2t8CXExgNqHvA_XPZiz1?usp=sharing

 2. Ensure you have Python installed.
 This project relies on the following libraries: